French Prepositions

 The gift is for me!

-French Preposition Sur:
+French Preposition Sur

 Elle écrit sur son cahier à spirales.
 Le prof lit sur un écran.